cs130-fall2020-team5/smartmeal/README.md

   * username: "smallberg", password: "software"
   * username: "eggert", password: "engineering"
   * frontend requires that you login with one of these two accounts before gaining access to the app
-  * there's currently 1 endpoint to support logging in: `POST http://localhost:4000/users/login`
+  * there's currently 1 endpoint to support logging in: `POST http://localhost:3000/users/login`
-* Frontend runs on port 3000 (app viewable at `localhost:3000`)
+* Frontend runs on port 4000 (app viewable at `localhost:4000`)
-* Backend runs on port 4000
+* Backend runs on port 3000

-## Priority to-dos:
+## Thoughts/Todos
-* Enable storage of user's login session jwt in localstorage so you don't have to relog in every time you refresh
+* I made some dummy data in `./frontend/sample-data/plan.json` using the class diagram

+List of endpoints needed:
+(this is all I could come up with, feel free to add or change these)

+* `GET /mealplan`: get all meal plans for the user
+* `POST /mealplan`: create new meal plan for the user, return all meal plans for user including the new one
+* `PUT /mealplan/:mealplanid`: update the meal plan with id `mealplanid`

+* `POST /users/new`: create a new user
+* `POST /users/login`: attempt to login, returns session token to authenticate with for /mealplan/*